 The Bharvad tribes infiltrated Gujarat from Vrindavan, close to Mathura in Uttar Pradesh.
 The men are distinguishable by the peacock, parrot and flower motifs sewn into their khediyun, and the women by their bright backless shirts, kapadun, rarely covered by veils.
 Mass marriages take place among the Bharvad every few years.

 Said to have migrated from Pakistan, the Jats are an Islamic pastoral group.
-The men can be identified by their black dress, while young Jat girls have dainty plaits curving round the sides of their faces, and wear heavy nose-rings.
+The men can be identified by their black clothing, while young Jat girls have dainty plaits curving round the sides of their faces, and wear heavy nose rings.